Activities that our students are involved in

 (All students) In continuous discussion with G4S over where to place Recycling Bins to maximize litter and recycling collection.
 Impact – recycling has significantly improved and litter has reduced – see G4S reports.

-Year 8 students and Miss J Ovens involved with an eco-project with Westonbirt National Arboretum.
+Year 8 students involved with an eco-project with Westonbirt National Arboretum.
 Successfully expanded.

 Year 12 Environmental Projects – see reports.
 Impact – students interacting with different communities and becoming aware of the aware of ‘green space’ to students with learning difficulties and wider RWB.